ADA-2019/Project/README.md

   ***

   - #### Dec 2th
-  Depht analysis of the data.
+  Depth analysis of the data.
   Answer research questions.
   - #### Dec 9th
   Create meaningful vizualisation for the results.